EnquistLab/RTNRS/cran-comments.md

 0 errors √ | 0 warnings √ | 0 notes √

 ## Notes

 * Fedora Linux and Ubuntu Linux both return errors reading "checking HTML version of manual ...
-NOTE Skipping checking HTML validation: no command 'tidy' found", which I beleive are unrelated to this package.
+NOTE Skipping checking HTML validation: no command 'tidy' found", which I believe are unrelated to this package.

-* Windows Server returns an error reading "* checking for detritus in the temp directory ...
-NOTE Found the following files/directories:'lastMiKTeXException'", which I beleive is also unrelated to this package.
+* Windows Server returns errors reading
+  "* checking for detritus in the temp directory ...
+NOTE Found the following files/directories:'lastMiKTeXException'", "* checking for non-standard things in the check directory ...
+NOTE Found the following files/directories: ''NULL'", which I believe are also unrelated to this package.